aarongilly/blog/content/Now.md

 ## Puzzle Box 2026

 I've many ideas, but this needs to wait until Grad School is done.

 ## Playdate Development

 I may try my hand at making a game for the Playdate.

+## House Projects

+Various things around here that I'd like to tweak & upgrade.